-Mrs. Kiran Gupta, has been appointed as an Additional Director of the Company w.e.f 1st November 2020 by the Board of Directors of the Company, in accordance with Section 161(1) of the Act and the Articles of Association of the Company.
-As an Additional Director, Mrs. Kiran Gupta holds office only upto the date of forthcoming AGM.
-A notice under Section 160(1) of the Act has been received from a Member signifying his intention to propose Mrs. Kiran Gupta's appointment as Director.
-Mrs. Kiran Gupta was also appointed as CEO & Executive Director of the Company for the period commencing from 1st November 2020 to 31st October 2022.
-Her appointment and the terms and conditions of her appointment including remuneration payable to her, require approval of the Members at the ensuing AGM.
-The Board recommends the appointment Mrs. Kiran Gupta as CEO & Executive Director.
+Mr. Ganesh Srinivasan was appointed as an additional Director wef 24th July, 2021 by the Board of Directors of the Company, in accordance with Section 161(1) of the Companies Act 2013 and the Articles of Association of the Company.
+Mr. Ganesh Srinivasan holds office only upto the date of forthcoming AGM.
+A notice under Section 160(1) of the Act has been received from a Member signifying his intention to propose Mr. Ganesh Srinivasan's appointment as Director.
+The Board recommends the appointment Mr. Ganesh Srinivasan as Director.

-In accordance with the requirements of the Act and the Company's Articles of Association, Mr. Sanjay Banga retires by rotation being longest in office and is eligible for re-appointment.
+In accordance with the requirements of the Act and the Company's Articles of Association, Mr. Ajay Kapoor retires by rotation being longest in office and is eligible for re-appointment.
 Members' approval is being sought at the ensuing Annual General meeting (AGM) for his re-appointment.
-The Board recommends the re-appointment of Mr. Sanjay Banga as Director.
+The Board recommends the re-appointment of Mr. Ajay Kapoor as Director.